-The Public Staff presented this matter to the Commission at its Regular Staff Conference on April 28, 2014.
+The Public Staff presented this matter to the Commission at its Regular Staff Conference on February 17, 2014.
 The Public Staff recommended that the Commission approve the application, issue the requested certificate of public convenience and necessity, and accept the registration statement.

 After careful consideration, the Commission finds good cause to approve the application and issue the attached certificate of public convenience and necessity for the proposed solar photovoltaic electric generating facility.
 The Commission further finds good cause, based upon the foregoing and the entire record in this proceeding, to accept registration of the facility as a new renewable energy facility.
-The Applicant shall annually file the information required by Commission Rule R8-66 on or before April 1 of each year and will be required to participate in the NC-RETS REC tracking system (http://www.ncrets.org) in order to facilitate the issuance of RECs.
+The Applicant shall annually file the information required by Commission Rule R8-66 on or before April 1 of each year.
+To the extent that the Applicant is not otherwise participating in a REC tracking system, the Applicant will be required to participate in the NC-RETS REC tracking system in order to facilitate the issuance of RECs.